[SwiftUI] Layout adjustment on the Conversion tab of the Preferences window

 Conclusion

-Completed the layout of the conversion tab.
-At this point it should looks like this.
+I’ve completed the layout for the conversion tab.
+At this point, it should look like this.

 Preferences window during implementation